 Exercise and adequate physical activity are essential to maintain your body’s metabolism and fat burning consequently helping you to avoid type 2 diabetes.
 Lack of physical activity increases your chances of having type 2 diabetes.

 Obesity caused by any reasons is dangerous as the excess fats increase your chances of developing type 2 diabetes.
-With the increase in age the risks of having type 2 diabetes increases in obese people as the muscle mass decreases and the fat further increases.
+With the increase in age the risks of having this disease increases in obese people as the muscle mass decreases and the fat further increases.

 Symptoms of type 2 diabetes don’t develop at once.
 Rather, they develop at a very slow rate.
 You may have the symptoms and it is quite possible that you don’t know it.
 The symptoms are: